junchenjun/React-Native-Minesweeper/README.md

   A Minesweeper game built with React Native
 </p>

-## Game On!
+## Game On

 ### On your phone

-Published on Expo.
-Click the link using Expo mobile app to load this project immediately:<br/>
+Click the link below using Expo mobile app to load this project immediately:<br/>

 👉 [Minesweeper](https://expo.io/@junchenjun/Minesweeper) 👈